PressX278/jb9v3/README.md

-# PSFree
+# PressX
-PSFree is a unstable and work in progress jailbreak multi firmware website for the PlayStation 4 and the PlayStation 5.
+PressX is a unstable and work in progress jailbreak multi firmware website for the PlayStation 4 and the PlayStation 5. thanks to PSFree
 This repo is based on the work of two other repo :
 - [PSFree from Kame repo](https://github.com/kmeps4/PSFree)
 - [PSFree from Al-Azif repo](https://github.com/Al-Azif/psfree-lapse)